 In brief, the brain is reacting to the dynamics of the low-frequency rhythmic activity, and these dynamics are available in real time without delay, albeit with substantial attenuation due to the filtering operation.
 Significantly, the brain is merely observing a correlate of its own activity.
 It is not an outside observer of the signal.
-It is therefore a matter of recognition of the correlation rather than of detection of a naked signal.
+It is a matter of recognition rather than of detection.
 In consequence, the brain's sensitivity to what is transpiring on the screen and in the audio stream is vastly greater than that of an independent observer.
 These two factors suffice to open up the infra-low frequency regime for training.